Your cart

 Benefits:

-- Improve your mood thanks to l-theanine that increases GABA release in the brain and has a relaxing and anxiety-relieving effect.
+• Improve your mood with L-theanine, which increases GABA release in the brain and has a relaxing, anxiety-relieving effect.

 Side Effects: